Tierion/boltwall/README.md

 - `minAmount` - minimum amount to create invoices with if none is passed in request body
 - `hodl`- (optional, false by default) boolean, true to enable a hodl paywall.
 - `oauth`- (optional, false by default) boolean, true to enable 3rd party authentication.
+- `rate` - (optional, undefined by default) float, a rate to be used by other caveatGetters.
+  For example, the TIME_CAVEAT_CONFIGS applies this as a satoshis/second value to calculate expiration.

 More indepth documentation for these properties can be found in the [docs](https://Tierion.github.io/boltwall/interfaces/_src_typings_configs_d_.boltwallconfig.html)